treyhunner/treyhunner.github.com/source/_posts/2018-05-24-how-to-make-an-iterator-in-python.markdown

 This is the first line in a giant file
 ```

-File objects in Python are implemented iterators.
+File objects in Python are implemented as iterators.
 As you loop over a file, data is read into memory one line at a time.
 If we instead used the `readlines` method to store all lines in memory, we might run out of system memory.